-To the extent that an investor is attributed with characters of assessable capital gains, investors will include the capital gain in their net capital gain calculation.
+To the extent that an investor is attributed with characters of a capital gain nature, investors will include the capital gain in their net capital gain calculation.
 Certain investors may be entitled to apply the relevant Capital Gains Tax ('CGT') discount in working out the net capital gain to include in their assessable income (refer further comments below).